vicgui/booking/PCS/footer/README.md

 3. To start the server and see the footer run:`npm run dev` This command will start a server in your local machine, normally in the port 3000.

-4. Finally, we just need to connect to [http://localhost:3000/](http://localhost:3000/) and check the contenct of the project
+4. Finally, we just need to connect to [http://localhost:3000/](http://localhost:3000/) and check the content of the project